Aduda-Boaz/rails-backend-api/README.md

 - go to: <http://localhost:3000/api/v1/greetings>

-- Open the the react-front-end, navigate to the cloned project directory and run:
+- Open the the hello-frontend, navigate to the cloned project directory and run:

 > npm start